Endodontic Retreatment - Westerville, OH

 In a perfect world, everyone who receives root canal therapy will be able to maintain the treated teeth for a lifetime.
 Unfortunately, there is a possibility of improper healing or the teeth becoming re-infected, which can lead to serious disease and discomfort.

 Thankfully, there’s still a chance to restore health and harmony to your smile through endodontic retreatment.
-Here at Elite Endodontics, Dr. Lisa will do everything in her power to diminish any pain you are experiencing and help your tooth stay in its rightful place.
+Here at Elite Endodontics, Our dentists will do everything in their power to diminish any pain you are experiencing and help your tooth stay in its rightful place.
 Please don’t hesitate to contact our Westerville, OH location if you suspect you may be in need of retreatment.